 Complete the following text with words from the above exercise:

 Mary suddenly caught …… of her would-be husband at a birthday party.
 They fell .……. immediately.
 They got married, but they didn’t have any children.
-He used to help her with the housework, but now it is a pity that Mary does all the …………by herself.
+He used to help her with the housework, but later when he started drinking, Mary had to do all the …………by herself.
 Mary’s husband stopped being nice to her.
 That’s why she looked……

 Use 5 of the words from the text to write true sentences about you.